Register now to learn more about Rezdiffra at an upcoming US National Panel Discussion

 Hepatic Impairment

-The safety and effectiveness have not been established in patients with NASH cirrhosis.
+The safety and effectiveness have not been established in patients with cirrhosis.

 INDICATION